Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Introduction

-As an application of our model (mentioned in~\cite{BEK2019}) consider a set of entities that are transmission sources, with associated transmission ranges, moving in two or higher dimensions.
-Two such entities, transmitting on the same channel, interfere if their transmission ranges intersect.
-Uncertainty in the location of a transmission source effectively expands its transmission range to a potential transmission range, and the chromatic number of the intersection graph of these potential transmission ranges, our uncertainty thickness measure, gives the minimum number of transmission channels required to avoid potential transmission interference.
-Optimizing the frequency of location queries to maintain a fixed bound on the number of channels (the objective in this paper) seems to be at least as well motivated as optimizing the number of channels for a fixed query frequency (the objective in the earlier work).
+Returning to the problem concerning collision avoidance mentioned at the start, it follows from our results that, by maintaining uncertainty degree at most $x$, we maintain for each entity $e_i$ a certificate identifying the, at most $x-1$, other entities that could potentially encroach upon $e_i$ (those warranting more careful local monitoring).
+An additional application, considered in~\cite{BEK2019}, concerns entities that are mobile transmission sources, with associated broadcast ranges, where the goal is to minimize the number of broadcast channels so as to eliminate potential transmission interference.
+In this case, maintaining the uncertainty thickness to be at most $x$, using minimum query frequency, serves to maintain a fixed bound on the number of broadcast channels, an objective that seems to be at least as well motivated as optimizing the number of channels for a fixed query frequency (the objective in~\cite{BEK2019}).

-Another natural application of the results in this paper concerns collision avoidance for mobile entities.
-In this case, by maintaining uncertainty degree at most $x$, we maintain for each entity $e_i$ a certificate identifying the, at most $x-1$, other entities that could potentially collide with $e_i$ (those warranting more careful local monitoring).